synapticloop/panl/README.md

   - Fixed passing through the LPSE code for the passthrough parameter if there wasn't a passthrough value sent through.

+- **Code Changes**
+    - Fixed output formatting for explanation of tokens

 - **Documentation Update**
   - Added in documentation for new features